raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 **Validation:**

-* The MLSGroupUpdate must contain a PublicMessage with a commit that contains only remove proposals.
+* The MLSGroupUpdate MUST contain a PublicMessage with a commit that contains only Remove proposals (see also {{proposals-by-reference}}).
 * The commit MUST NOT change the sender's client credential.
-* The remove proposals in the commit MUST always remove all clients of one or more users.
+* The Remove proposals that are committed by-value MUST always remove all clients of one or more users.

 ## Add clients to a group